 Entry fees will fund the prize pool, medals, and $1 from each player will go to support the IFPA.

-The top 4 kids tournament winners will each receive a medal and a choice of prizes.
+The top 4 kids tournament winners will each receive a trophy and a choice of prizes.
 Prizes will include a Pinbox3000, Jersey Jack Pinball t-shirts and hats, and Stern Pinball game translites.

 Additional prizes may become available prior to the tournament date.